Alphonse Dochez: Legacy

 During his academic career, Dochez received many honors.
 Starting with his service in WWII, Dochez advised many governmental agencies.
 He was a member of the Office of Scientific Research and Development and the National Defense Research Committee.
 He served on the Board for Coordination of Malarial Studies, the Board for Control of Influenza and Other Epidemic Diseases, and the Hoover Commission on the reorganization of the executive branch of the government.
 He was awarded the United States Medal of Merit in 1948.
 He also received the Kober Medal of the Association of American Physicians in 1949 and the Medal of the New York Academy of Medicine in 1958.

 Dochez served as president of the American Association of Immunologists, the Association of American Physicians, and the American Clinical and Climatological Association.
 In 1933, he was elected to the National Academy of Sciences.
 He received honorary degrees from New York University (1925), Yale University (1926), and Case Western Reserve University (1931).

-In addition to his prestigious research career, Dochez was known as an excellent mentor who valued educating and engaging with all members of his lab.
+In addition to his research career, Dochez was remembered for encouraging and engaging with all members of his lab.